anatoli-dp/poweredit/README.md

 ![Website Builder](peScreenshots/GeneralEditor.PNG)

 I am going to be doing a complete rewrite to this editor as I find it is to constrictive in a few areas that i need fixed so this project will be available to anyone that wants to play around with it.
-This project if free to use just please add me to ur credits :)

 To access download the project:
 - download via npm clone